Healthdirect Free Australian health advice you can count on.

 If you have symptoms of GORD caused by a hiatus hernia, you can reduce or relieve your symptoms by:

 You can buy antacids over the counter to neutralise stomach acid and relieve your symptoms.
-There are also other medicines available, and you can talk to your pharmacist or doctor to find out more.
-A small number of people need surgery.
+Talk to your pharmacist or doctor about what medicines may be suitable for you.

 What are the complications of a hiatus hernia?